-TRB will conduct a webinar on Thursday, April 20, 2017 from 2:00 PM to 3:30 PM ET that features research from the National Cooperative Highway Research Program
+TRB conducted a webinar on Thursday, April 20, 2017 from 2:00 PM to 3:30 PM ET that featured research from the National Cooperative Highway Research Program

 (NCHRP)’s Report 818